 at the edge to provide for some basic needs.

 If you're going to update an old farm house, do it right.
 Making it reasonably energy-efficient may be the first and most important task.
 Speaking directly from family experience here, you can install new finishes every place in the house, and it still won't be a desirable residence if the heating and cooling costs are outrageous.

 The good news is that solar panels have decreased in cost rather dramatically over the past decade, and solar is very practical in many rural areas where there are few other buildings around to block access to the sun.

 Without a sound energy plan, you will have a hard time renting the house on a consistent basis, and a tough time selling it to recover your remodeling costs.
 So quality energy-efficient windows and insulation as appropriate in your region are critically important.

 On the plus side of renovating an old house, you can install all new plumbing and electrical systems, roofing, drywall, siding if necessary, and flooring, and have basically a new house.

 Many were built very sturdily, so a careful remodel results in a better product than most new homes in town.
-And most old farm houses had large "country kitchens," so that currently coveted amenity is already in place, at least in terms of the size.
+Most old farm houses had large "country kitchens," so that currently coveted amenity is already in place, at least in terms of the size.

 If you live in an area where the typical rural house is white with a gray or black roof, you can add the curb appeal we now crave through adding color with shutters, landscaping, or even pavers as sidewalks.
-Reduce cooling costs by adding white roofs.
+In warmer climates, you might reduce cooling costs by adding white roofs.